-- Where relevant a separate Barred Check List has been completed; - That individuals are not disqualified from working with children under the Child Care (Disqualification) Regulations 2009 and will adhere to any changes made to this; - A check to include a Secretary of State Prohibition Order (Teacher Prohibition Order) and this may mean on Teaching Assistants; - A Section 28 Direction Check where relevant, which prohibits or restricts a person from taking part in any management of an Independent school, including Academy or Free school.
+- Where relevant a separate Barred Check List has been completed; - That individuals are not disqualified from working with children under the Child Care (Disqualification) Regulations 2009 and will adhere to any changes made to this;

+- A check to include a Secretary of State Prohibition Order (Teacher Prohibition Order) and this may mean on Teaching Assistants; - A Section 28 Direction Check where relevant and on all Governors, which prohibits or restricts a person from taking part in any management of an Independent school, including Academy or Free school.

-5.5.
-Dealing with allegations against staff and volunteers who work with children
+9.7 Dealing with allegations against staff and volunteers who work with children

-The Federation will adhere to the procedures set out under 'Allegations Made Against Professionals' (allegations of abuse by teachers and other staff), this document can be found on the Local Safeguarding Partnership website (DSCB board website).
+The Federation will adhere to the procedures set out under 'Allegations Made Against Professionals' (Allegations of Abuse by Teachers and other Staff), this document can be found on the Local Safeguarding Childrens Partnership website.

-If a member of staff has concerns about another member of staff, then this will be referred to the Head teacher/Principal.
-Where there are concerns about the Head teacher or Principal this will be referred to the Chair of Governors.
-We will ensure that all allegations are discussed with the Local Authority Designated Lead (LADO) in every case using the Derby and Derbyshire LADO referral form and this is done by an appropriate member of the Senior Management Team.
+If a member of Staff has concerns about another member of Staff, Volunteer, Carer, Student, Supply and Agency Staff, then this will be referred to the Head Teacher.
+Where there are concerns about the Head Teacher this will be referred to the Chair of Governors.